hapax/hapax.github.io/assets/bhqc.md

 If this is true, then when black holes form, information is trapped irreversibly behind the horizon, and destroyed when the black hole evaporates.
-They take their secrets to the grave.
+Quantum gravity takes its secrets to the grave.

 But recall that quantum computers operate in a *reversible* fashion.